_._ _,-'""`-._

 }

-Reaching them does not require having the actual binaries installed.
-Any unprivileged process can self-transition into a loaded profile by writing "exec <name>" into /proc/self/attr/exec and then calling execv.
-The kernel resolves the profile by name; the path attached to the profile (/usr/bin/crun, /opt/google/chrome/chrome) is only used by AppArmor's policy engine for path-matching, not as a precondition.
+you don't need the actual binaries installed to reach them. any unprivileged process can self-transition into a loaded profile by writing "exec <name>" into /proc/self/attr/exec and then calling execv. the kernel resolves the profile by name. the path attached to the profile (/usr/bin/crun, /opt/google/chrome/chrome) is only there for AppArmor's policy engine to path-match against, it isn't a precondition.

-Both profiles are owned by the apparmor package, which is Priority: standard — pulled in by every Ubuntu 24.04+ system task and present on Server, Desktop, Cloud, and minimal images.
-Verified on two independent Ubuntu 26.04 LTS (Resolute) installs:
+both profiles are owned by the apparmor package, which is Priority: standard. that gets pulled in by every Ubuntu 24.04+ system task and lands on Server, Desktop, Cloud, and minimal images. i verified on two independent Ubuntu 26.04 LTS (Resolute) installs:

 $ dpkg -S /etc/apparmor.d/crun /etc/apparmor.d/chrome